AjayTomar3342/MSR-Assignment-2/README.md

   Select option to start the pulled project in New Window or This window as per your personal preference.

   * **Step 9:**
   After this the project will be up and running and requirements.
 Txt file will automatically install required libraries.
+Run the file MSR-Assignment.py from Process Folder to get the results

 This is a quick process to start the testing of GitHub project taken from the Official Jet Brains Website.
 We have tried this with several PC’s and are confident that this will not give any errors.